-The second international friendly match in which the Super Eagles of Nigeria were to play against the Stallions of Burkina Faso in London has been cancelled.
+The second international friendly match in London between the Super Eagles of Nigeria and the Stallions of Burkina Faso has been canceled.

 This was after seven players from Burkina Faso were unable to secure entry visas into the United Kingdom.
 The other players are able to enter the UK.

 Barrister Chris Green, Chairman of the NFF Technical and Development Committee, while addressing the NFF in London said, “We regret to announce that the second friendly match we had scheduled for the Super Eagles as part of preparations for the remaining matches of the 2018 FIFA World Cup qualifying series and the beginning of the 2019 Africa Cup of Nations qualification race would no longer take place on Monday, 27th March 2017.”